 If you think that sounds like a fair definition of what it means to be smart, I submit the following examples of behavior I see every year from pigs who are free to express themselves.

-- The pigs can pass from one pasture into another through an open gate.
+- The pigs can pass from one pasture into another through an open gate and they do so daily.
 But if they see me doing something on the other side of the fence a little uphill from the gate, they approach the fence as though it will magically open to let them through.
 Then the group stands in bewilderment for a couple minutes trying to figure out how they're going to get to where I am.
-Finally one of them figures it out and dashes for the gate and most follow, but there are still one or two who just can't figure out why they can't cross through the fence and get quite frustrated when they see their buddies suddenly appear where they want to be.
+Finally one of them figures it out and dashes for the gate and most follow, but there are still one or two who just can't figure out why they can't cross through the fence and get quite frustrated when they see their herdmates suddenly appear where they want to be.

 - Twice a day, I walk into the pasture and put their feed into several containers spread out over a small area in the pasture.
 I always make the circuit in the same order.
 Usually the pigs are lined up at the first container and they know the routing.
 But if the pigs show up after I've finished the feed bowl circuit, they all fight over whatever container they reached first.
 They don't think to check whether the other containers upstream or downstream already have feed.

-- Some of the pigs routinely flip feed out of their container while they're eating, trampling it into the dirt or mud and not coming to the relalization this reduces their ration.
+- Some of the pigs routinely flip feed out of their container while they're eating, trampling it into the dirt or mud and never coming to the realization that this reduces their ration.

-- The pigs have a mud wallow to stay cool and a large trough where they can sink in and cool off, but they'd rather try to step into their small drinking water trough and foul their drinking water or empty the whole trough by flipping it.
+- The pigs have a mud wallow to stay cool and a large trough where they can sink into deeper water to cool off, but they'd rather try to step into their small drinking water trough and foul their drinking water or empty the whole trough by flipping it.
 Then they drink the muddy water in the wallow.
-I tried the nipple watering system but they could never learn to use it.
+I tried the nipple watering system with various incentives on the nipple (peanut butter, honey, etc.) but they could never learn to use it.
+Chickens do better.

 Don't get me wrong, I don't think pigs are stupid.
-I think they are perfectly adapted to survive in the way that they need.
+I think they are perfectly adapted to survive in the way that they need and I love to observe them.
 But I don't think they smarter than any other domestic animal.
 If you've been around horses, cattle, sheep, goats, cats, dogs, birds, any of them can become really good at manipulating the situation to get what they want, which tends to be either food or freedom.

 So where does the idea come from that makes most people believe that pigs are smart?
 I propose two sources.